theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 5. Validate the backend tunnel

 After exposing the services through Cloudflare Tunnel you can verify that the Django backend responds on the public hostname.
-Run the validation helper from the repository root:
+Docker Compose automatically launches a short lived `tunnel-check` container which runs a validation helper during `docker-compose up`.
+You can also run it manually from the repository
+root:

 ```bash
 python scripts/validate_backend.py